Login

 Advice about buying a charging cable

-1. Is it the case that most public chargers require you to bring your own cable?
-I can't believe that is the case for CCS rapid charging but maybe it is the case for slower type 2 stations like the one at Harlow?
+1. Do most public chargers require you to bring your own cable?
+I find it hard to believe that this is the case for CCS rapid charging, but is it possible for slower type 2 stations like the one at Harlow?

-2. Am I right then in thinking I might need to invest in a type 2 cable if I am to use any cheaper type 2 chargers that I find on the road?
+2. Should I think about investing in a type 2 cable to use any cheaper type 2 chargers I find on the road?

-3. I assume there is no point in buying the very expensive CCS cable if CCS fast charging stations come with their own tethered cable.
-But am I right in assuming this?
+3. Is there no point in buying an expensive CCS cable if CCS fast charging stations come with their own tethered cable?
+Am I correct in thinking this?

-4. Anyone know about Chargepoint at Harlow?
+4. Does anyone have information about ChargePoint at Harlow?
 Is it true that you have to bring your own cable?

 How To Choose The Right EV Charging Cable

 Does it really matter what cable you buy?
 Yes!
-Without the correct cable, your EV charging at home and on the road will be slower and more frustrating than it needs to be.
+Without the correct cable, both home and on-the-road EV charging will be slower and more frustrating than necessary.

-Note: From here, Ill also refer to EV chargers as EVSE (Electric Vehicle Supply Equipment) because, technically, the EV charger is inside your car, and the box on the wall simply delivers AC power.
+Note: From here on, I’ll also refer to EV chargers as EVSE (Electric Vehicle Supply Equipment) because, technically, the EV charger is inside your car, and the box on the wall simply delivers AC power.

 #1 Tethered Or Untethered?